stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-From-- from the 'Inn's mouth', or something like that. __[Ben groans]__ Fun pun.
+From the 'Inn's mouth', or something like that. __[Ben groans]__ Fun pun.
 You know, a real fun pun.
 Like a really good fun pun.
 And then it's basically--

 #### BEN